-This refers to the knowledge, skills, and abilities relevant to your target job.
-KSAs help federal hiring officers see if your credentials qualify you for your desired position.
+This points to the knowledge, skills, and abilities relevant to your target job.
+KSAs help federal hiring officers see if you rather qualify for your desired position.

 Knowledge – Shows how you fully grasp your target post and federal agency’s practices, systems, and regulations.
-It lies on understanding the concepts and facts rather than the practical aspect of the job.
+It lies on the understanding of the concepts and facts rather than on the practical aspect of the job.

-Skills – Applies to expertise acquired through practices or fieldwork experience.
-These learned skills enable you to carry out systematic efforts and solutions.
+Skills – Applies to the ones you acquired through practices or fieldwork experience.
+These learned skills, however, let you carry out systematic efforts and solutions.

 Abilities – Refers to your natural capabilities to perform tasks.
-This possessed expertise lets you execute job in your best possible way.
+This expertise, so far, lets you execute the job in the best possible way.

-Resume Professional Writers, one of the top resume writing companies in our list, defines ECQs as the executive core qualifications narrative that most Senior Executive Service (SES) applicants need to address.
-It defines the competencies needed by the job aspirants.
-The Office of the Personnel Management has set five ECQs.
-To score job interviews, you must be able to show several scenarios wherein you have used these ECQs.
+Resume Professional Writers, one of the top resume writing companies on our list, defines ECQs as the executive core qualifications narrative that most Senior Executive Service or SES applicants need to address.
+In addition, it defines the competencies needed by job hopefuls.
+The Office of the Personnel Management has set five ECQs in all.
+Hence, to score job interviews, you must be able to show scenarios under which you have used these ECQs.

-Leading Change – Your ability to formulate a strategic solution to meet organizational goals.
+Leading Change – Your ability to formulate a strategic solution, at length, to meet group goals.

-Leading People – Your ability to spearhead a harmonious relationship among the team through resolving conflicts and managing creative tension and opinions.
+Leading People – Your ability to spearhead a harmonious relationship in the team by resolving conflicts and managing tensions and opinions in a creative way.

-Results Driven – Your ability to hold yourself accountable for decisions and consequences.
-This is also your ability to generate positive outcomes by applying technical knowledge and critical thinking.
+Results Driven – Your ability to hold yourself accountable for your decisions and their consequences.
+This also is your talent to generate positive outcomes by applying technical knowledge and critical thinking.

-Business Acumen – Your skills that involve business-related strategies that include technology, financial, and human management.
+Business Acumen – Your skills that involve business-related strategies that involve technology, financial, and human management.

-Building Coalitions – Build connections and create alliances within the group or with other Federal agencies, States, and other private entities to help accomplish common goals.
+Building Coalitions – Your skill to build connections and create alliances within the group or with other federal agencies, states, and other private entities to help meet common goals.

-This narrative statement covers the list of technical qualifications an applicant must have to perform a specific job.
-It includes specific abilities to address and resolve with measurable factors the complex legal and technical issues.
+This narrative statement covers the list of technical qualifications an applicant must have to work in a specific job.
+Likewise, it includes specific abilities to address and resolve with measurable factors complex legal and technical issues.

-Pertains to the additional professional training that are industry-specific to improve one’s expertise.
-Some PTQs may require certifications that will prove an aspirant have completed accredited courses needed for the job.
+PTQs point to added professional training that are industry-specific to improving one’s expertise.
+In particular, a few PTQs may need certifications that will prove the aspirant has completed accredited courses needed for the job.

 As the name suggests, MTQs refer to mandatory qualifications an applicant must have to qualify for the highly specialized position.
-You must have an extensive experience working with at least one applicable statutory provision.
+In fact, you must have an extensive experience working with at least one applicable statutory provision.

 Why You Should Hire Professional Resume Writers

-The federal application process is a big step up from the regular ones to private firms.
-Aside from the long list of documents to complete, also write a more detailed resume with narratives following a specific format.
+The federal application process is rather a big step-up from regular ones to private firms.
+Aside from the long list of documents to complete, write also a more detailed resume with narratives that follow a format.

-Hiring professional resume writers can write job-winning copies while you prepare and complete other requirements.
+Hiring professional resume writers can, thus, help you get a job-winning copy as you prepare and complete the other requirements.
 They have the expertise and years of experience in the field that can help you secure a career in the public sector.